 The Mandel Center welcomes all proposals from scholars in relevant academic disciplines, though, including anthropology, archaeology, art history, geography, film studies, Jewish studies, law, material culture, philosophy, political science, psychology, comparative genocide studies, and others.

 The specific fellowship and the length of the award are at the Mandel Center’s discretion.
 Individual awards generally range up to eight consecutive months of residency; a minimum of three consecutive months is required.
 No exceptions are allowed.
 Fellowships of five months or longer have proven most effective.
 Fellows may not hold a Mandel Center fellowship concurrently with other funded fellowships.

-Mandel Center Fellows also have access to the Museum’s extensive resources, including approximately 102 million pages of Holocaust-related archival documentation; library resources in over 60 languages; hundreds of thousands of oral history, film, photo, art, artifacts, and memoir collections; a Holocaust survivors and victims database; plus over 200 million images from the International Tracing Service.
+Mandel Center Fellows also have access to the Museum’s extensive resources, including approximately 102 million pages of Holocaust-related archival documentation; library resources in over 60 languages; hundreds of thousands of oral history, film, photo, art, artifacts, and memoir collections; a Holocaust survivors and victims database; plus over 200 million images from the ITS Digital Archive.

 Application Materials and Guidelines

 The 2020-2021 competition is currently closed.
 Applicants will be made aware of this competition's fellowship outcomes by April 2020.
-The annual Visiting Scholar Fellowship Competition opens each year on August 15 and closes on November 15.
+The annual Visiting Scholar Fellowship Competition opens on August 1 and closes on November 1.

 Mandel Center Fellowships are awarded to candidates working on their dissertations (ABD), postdoctoral researchers, and senior scholars.
 Applicants must be affiliated with an academic or research institution.
 Immediate postdocs and faculty between appointments will also be considered.
 Applicants who have received a fellowship award from the Mandel Center in previous cycles may not re-apply unless seven years have passed since the end date of their previous residency.